 - Lack of accountability for non-compliance with established practice

 - Too much or too little data – with reports not reflecting high priority areas

-When basic needs such as accountability, data, and goal-setting are unmet, outcomes suffer.
+When basic needs such as accountability, data, patient compliance, and goal-setting are unmet, outcomes suffer.
 For healthcare facilities that have been burned by poor technology in the past, it can be difficult to feel that anything will ever work.

 The process I recommend is the strategy that CipherHealth has used to help organizations see opportunities and desired results.

 - 2. Identify goals and targets that are tied to those priorities.

 - 3. Map out your current state patient engagement workflows.